 No problem!
 Schools want fluent English speakers because they want the students to have an immersion language program, which means only English is spoken in the English classroom, all the time.
 The idea is to force students to use the language they already know, and not to rely on conversing with their English teacher in their native tongue.
 However, you may also be asked to participate in a cultural exchange with the Thai teachers, where they teach you Thai and you teach them English.
 You’ll find that knowing certain words/phrases will only make your job easier.

-New Perk: The Chiang Mai TEFL fee includes a free 40-hour Thai language lessons!
+New Perk: The Chiang Mai Premium TEFL course includes a free 40-hour Thai language lessons!

 What if I’m not a native speaker?